 If you file for Chapter 7 bankruptcy in Alaska, you can protect some or all of your property with Alaska’s bankruptcy exemptions.
 The bankruptcy exemptions in Alaska also play a role in Chapter 13 bankruptcy.
 Read on to learn about the property you can protect with Alaska’s bankruptcy exemptions.

-For a general overview of bankruptcy exemptions, visit the Bankruptcy Exemption topic page.
+For a general overview of bankruptcy exemptions, see our Bankruptcy Exemption section.

 Alaska is one of the states that allows debtors to choose between the Alaska exemptions and the federal bankruptcy exemptions.
 This means that you may examine both sets of exemptions and elect the exemptions that better protect your assets.